Tahmineh Milani: Directing career

 Milani's directing career has produced award-winning films, such as Two Women, The 5th Reaction, and The Unwanted Woman.
 Her films often focus on cultural or social issues, including women's rights and the 1979 Iranian Revolution.
 Milani states that one of the most important issues in Iran is the inability to express one's true personality, claiming that Iranian men and women lead double lives.

-Her early films resembled fables, such as her 1990 offering Efsanye-e Ah (The Legend of a Sigh) which featured a character who, after failing as an author, befriends her sigh of despair.
-The sigh goes on to teach her of women with much larger problems in the world, yet still remain happy.
+Her early films resembled fables, such as her 1990 offering Efsanye-e Ah (The Legend of a Sigh), which featured a character who, after failing as an author, befriends her sigh of despair.
+The sigh goes on to teach her of women with much larger problems in the world, yet remain happy.
 Two years later, in Dige Che Khabar (What Did You Do Again?), Milani told the story of a young girl with the power to change her family simply by talking to herself.
-Iranian censors fought against the film, instructing her to replace the female lead with a young boy instead.
+Iranian censors fought against the film, instructing her to replace the female lead with a young boy.
 Hard-line conservatives accused Milani of encouraging women to revolt against the current system.
-She deflected the criticisms, insisting that the men were merely scared of seeing their own wives riot because of her films.
+She deflected the criticisms, insisting that the men were merely scared of seeing their wives riot because of her films.

 In her later films, Milani adopted a more melodramatic style and focused more on gender issues and her female characters became the subject of intense oppression and discrimination.

 The government charged Milani as an anti-revolutionary due to the storyline of her 2001 anti-revolutionary film Nimeh-e Pinhan (The Hidden Half), which revolved around a leftist university student against the regime of Shah Mohammad Rezā Shāh Pahlavi.
-The film's primary love story also drew criticism, for its depiction of the main character's relationship with an elderly man.
+The film's primary love story also drew criticism for its depiction of the main character's relationship with an older man.
 Despite receiving permission to produce the film from the reformist Khatami government, she was imprisoned in 2001.
 A backlash from many world-famous directors including Francis Ford Coppola and Martin Scorsese caused the government to release her after two weeks, but official charges were never dropped.

-Milani's 2005 film Unwanted Woman tells the story of a woman forced to cover up a journey with her friend because of a law that bans travel for unmarried couples.
+Milani's 2005 film Unwanted Woman tells the story of a woman forced to cover up a journey with her friend because of a law banning travel for unmarried couples.
 Vakonesh Panjom (The Fifth Reaction) is the story of a woman who leaves her wealth, home, and children after the death of her husband.
 The Fifth Reaction, released in 2003, is Tahmineh Milani's seventh movie regarding women's social position and rights in a patriarchal society.
-For example, in Vakonesh Panjom (The Fifth Reaction), Milani addresses the problems of sexism, social inequality and injustice, and mainly law's ignoring women's rights in child custody case, to awaken women and to inspire them to fight for their rights.
+For example, in Vakonesh Panjom (The Fifth Reaction), Milani addresses the problems of sexism, social inequality and injustice, and mainly laws ignoring women's rights in child custody cases, to awaken women and to inspire them to fight for their rights.
 While often exaggerated for cinema-goers, the films' topics draw clear parallels to life in a theocratic Iran.